zdne/zdne-old.org/resume.md

 ## [MapFactor][]
 _**Product manager for PDA, January 2003 — August 2008**_

-Designed and developed the very first version of a popular car navigation application.
+Designed and developed the first version of a popular car navigation application.
 Made long-distance routing possible thanks the custom memory allocators I've invented.

-Built a prototype of bluetooth GPS client and a personal tracking application in Java.
+Built a prototype of a bluetooth GPS client and a personal tracking application in Java.

 [MapFactor]: https://www.mapfactor.com/en/